JoshuaTatterton/AgileVenturesWebsiteTwo/README.md

 # AgileVentures WebSiteTwo

 This was our final Ronin project which we had two weeks to implement while regularly meeting with our client [AgileVentures](http://www.agileventures.org).
 Our client wanted a new sister site for the current one which consisted of a showcase of completed IT developing projects AgileVentures had helped charities with.
-They also wanted a way for charities to have a way to advertise their IT needs.
+They also wanted a way for charities to advertise their IT needs.

 See our final project on Heroku [here](https://fathomless-plateau-2837.herokuapp.com)